liquibase/liquibase-contribute-site/docs/extensions-integrations/extensions-overview/xsd-files.md

 There is an existing `dbchangelog-ext` XML schema at [http://www.liquibase.org/xml/ns/dbchangelog/dbchangelog-ext.xsd](http://www.liquibase.org/xml/ns/dbchangelog/dbchangelog-ext.xsd) which allows anything.
 It makes for an easy way to get started because does not get in the way of any attributes or elements you want users to use.

-However, the downside with this XSD allowing anything is that it therefore does not provide any intellisense or guidance to users.
+However, the downside with this XSD allowing anything is that it, therefore, does not provide any intellisense or guidance to users.

 ### Example